akostrik/stage_telegram_python/README.md

 Echo chamber detection: One of the standout features of the current version is the ability to detect echo chambers, where multiple channels promote the same narrative, potentially indicating coordinated propaganda efforts.

-The tests launched on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to personal intuition), shows the difference of the average trust coefficients of the groups between 3 and 8 points:
+The tests launched on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to personal intuition), shows the difference of the average confidence coefficients of the groups between 3 and 8 points:

 ![test](https://github.com/akostrik/stage_telegram/assets/22834202/dbc311e8-38f4-46f5-a31d-c060e9f28c1e)

-Two tests on the values of the trust coefficient depending on the temperature parameter, every of the tests launched on the two groups of channels, show a tendency of better distinction between the two groups while the temperature parameter is higher.
+Two tests on the values of the confidence coefficient depending on the temperature parameter, every of the tests launched on the two groups of channels, show a tendency of better distinction between the two groups while the temperature parameter is higher.
 | Temperature         | 0.0 | 0.1 | 0.2 | 0.3 | 0.4 | 0.5 | 0.6 | 0.7 | 0.8 | 0.9 | 1.0 |
 |---------------------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | difference (test 1) |  2  |  2  |  2  |  2  |  3  |  4  |  3  |  3  |  5  |  5  |  5  |